What is the Preferred Dividend?

 |0 x 0 x 0 =||0|

-Preferred Dividend Formula in Excel (with Excel Template)
+Preferred Dividend Calculation in Excel (with Excel Template)

 You can easily calculate the ratio in the template provided.

-You can download this Preferred Dividend template here – Preferred Dividend Excel template
+You can download this template here – Preferred Dividend Excel template.

-- Preferential treatment – As highlighted above, preferred shareholders have right to preferential treatment regarding dividends.
-In the event of liquidation of Company, the shareholders with preferred shares are entitled to be paid from company assets prior to Common stock shareholders.
+- Preferential treatment – As highlighted above, preferred shareholders have the right to preferential treatment regarding dividends.
+In the event of liquidation of Company, the shareholders with preferred shares are entitled to be paid from company assets before Common stock shareholders.

-- Assured minimum return – Preference shares have a fixed dividend rate, whereas on the other hand common stocks do not have a fixed dividend.
-Fixation of dividend rate in advance guarantees the minimum return to shareholders.
+- Assured minimum return – Preference shares have a fixed dividend rate, whereas, on the other hand, common stocks do not have a fixed dividend.
+Fixation of the dividend rate in advance guarantees the minimum return to shareholders.
 Shareholders do not have to depend on the general economic conditions or the profitability of the company.
-In case the company suffers loss, dividend get accumulated for the subsequent year.
+In case the company suffers a loss, the dividend gets accumulated for the subsequent year.

-This has been a guide to what is Preferred Dividends, its formula, its features and advantages along with practical examples.
-Here we also provide you with Preferred Dividends Calculator with downloadable excel template.
+This article has been a guide to what is Preferred Dividends, its formula, features, and advantages along with practical examples.
+Here we also provide you with Preferred Dividends Calculator with a downloadable excel template.